 1. You start your business for the wrong reasons

 The reason for business failure is often tied to the reason the owner started the business.
 Is your primary reason for starting your own business the desire to make a lot of money?
-Do you think that if you have your own business that you’d have more time with your family?
+Do you think that if you have your own business you’d have more time with your family?
 Or maybe that you wouldn’t have to answer to anyone else?
-While those are benefits some successful entrepreneurs achieve after years of hard work, they are not reasons to start a business.
+While those are benefits some successful entrepreneurs achieve after years of hard work, they aren’t necessarily reasons to start a business.

-The right reasons for starting a business – reasons that lead to building a successful company include these:
+The right reasons for starting a company — reasons that lead to building a successful company — include these:

 - You have a passion and love for what you’ll be doing and strongly believe — based on educated study and investigation — that your product or service would fulfill a real need in the marketplace.

 - You have drive, determination, patience, and a positive attitude.
 When others throw in the towel, you are more determined than ever.